vakharia-deep/splitwise-backend-service/README.md

 - User can only perform actions on entities that belong to him/her.
 - For every user, an API key is being created and is mentioned in below table, API key has en expiry of 30 days from creation date.
 - Every API request is authenticated.
+- For every transaction it performs, it does pessimistic locking or takes a lock before writing / updating the data to ensure showing consistent data.

 ## Caveats:
 - User with valid API key can delete any user.